 Before I continue, I want to make it really clear that I am being supremely sarcastic.
 Yes, my purpose is about helping others.
 But I do it because it makes ME feel good.
 So, I'm not expecting any fanfare.
 The other thing about my purpose is that I recognise that helping others is a great strength of mine and can be used to obtain other rewards.
 In simple, black and white terms, I can fulfil my purpose and in fact use my purpose to further my career and make money!
 Just because helping people is my purpose, it doesn't mean I have to do it for free.

 Why am I telling you this?
 Well, I want you to know that your purpose is not about being selfless.
 Or putting your own needs below those of other people.
 You can use your purpose to your advantage.
 This is a natural driver for you that can motivate you to achieve your goals.

 Just because helping people is my purpose, it doesn't mean I have to do it for free!

 So what about Pop Your Career?
 Well, it should come as no surprise to you, that the purpose behind Pop Your Career is:

 To help my clients identify, secure and fall in love with their dream careers, in a way that is practical, innovative and loads of fun.

 I see Pop Your Career as a way for me to connect with people on a larger scale.
 It is a vehicle for me to spread my message and make a greater impact.
 You have probably heard my taglines.
 "Get the freshest career advice, that won't bore your socks off!".
 Or, "You know it's time to quit playing small with your career.
 I'm just here to show you the way."

 My New WORKbook

-Click here to sign up to The Hump Day Digest and get your free copy of How to Define Your Purpose, Vision and Values (Then Use Them to Craft Your Perfect Career!) - I hope that you enjoy the process and that you find this a valuable resource.
+Click here to sign up to my newsletter and get your free copy of How to Define Your Purpose, Vision and Values (Then Use Them to Craft Your Perfect Career!).
+I hope that you enjoy the process and that you find this a valuable resource.